model-checking/kani-verifier-blog/_posts/2022-07-13-using-the-kani-rust-verifier-on-a-firecracker-example.md

 This example has a number of simplifications.
 In particular, we took the block implementation from Firecracker v1.0 and pulled it into a set of independent files so that we could focus on the verification rather than how Kani integrates into a large project.
 Anywhere that we've simplified we've marked it with a comment `Kani change`.
-Our example is available in Kani's test directory with instructions on reproducing the results of this post.[^footnote-example]
+Our example is available in Kani's test directory with instructions on reproducing the results of this post (see [Further Reading](#further-reading)).

 ### Using `kani::any::<T>()` to mock guest memory